-The proceeds of the loan, blended with investment grants from Operational Programme Environment 2014 - 2020 ("OPE"), will finance investments targeting rehabilitation of over 54 km of water distribution pipes and 26 km of sewerage network, acquisition of new equipment for a sewage pumping station and construction of 15 new water metering shafts, 5 pressure-reducing valves chambers and two storage sites for sludge, etc. In addition, complementary performance-enhancing measures are foreseen (e.g. integration of GIS and enhancing of SCADA systems).
-The project will be financed with EBRD's own capital and funds from the European Structural and Investment Funds ("ESIF") and the national budget of the Republic of Bulgaria (jointly referred to as "ESIF contributions").
+The loan proceeds, blended with investment grants from Operational Programme Environment 2014 - 2020 ("OPE"), will finance investments targeting rehabilitation of over 54 km of water distribution pipes and 26 km of sewerage network, acquisition of new equipment for a sewage pumping station and construction of 15 new water metering shafts, 5 pressure-reducing valves chambers and two storage sites for sludge, etc. In addition, complementary performance-enhancing measures are foreseen (e.g. integration of GIS and enhancing of SCADA systems).

-The project's main objectives are (i) reaching compliance with the EU directives concerning potable water and waste water treatment in large agglomerations (above 10,000 population equivalent) and (ii) enhancing operational efficiency.
+The project's main objectives are (i) increasing compliance with the EU directives concerning potable water and waste water treatment in large agglomerations (above 10,000 population equivalent) and (ii) enhancing operational efficiency.

 WATER SUPPLY AND SEWAGE COMPANY OF THE CITY OF VRATSA